350d/mjpg-streamer/README.md

 - **Motion detection plugin**: Real-time motion detection with webhook notifications
 - **Cross-platform**: Works on Linux, Raspberry Pi, and other Unix-like systems
 - **Plugin architecture**: Modular design with input and output plugins
+- **🚀 Performance optimized**: CPU, memory, and I/O optimizations for Raspberry Pi Zero and other ARM devices

 ## Quick Start